AaronCohen21/ESSLogos/README.md

 - [x] Store server stats on backend
 - [x] Publish backed to Cyclic
 - [ ] Find a way to write serverstats on Cyclic backend (DynamoDB?)
-- [ ] Put link to GitHub repo on pages site
 - [x] Link server stats to shields.io badges
 - [x] Celebrate! 🎉🍾🥳